Mississippi Crossing Project

 Project Overview

-On November 8, 2024, Tennessee Gas Pipeline Company, L.L.C.
-(TGP), a Kinder Morgan, Inc. company, submitted a request to the Federal Energy Regulatory Commission (FERC) seeking approval to use the FERC’s pre-filing process for TGP’s proposed Mississippi Crossing Project (assigned Docket No. PF25-2-000).
+Following the successful pre-filing process that began in November 2024 (Docket No. PF25-2-000), Tennessee Gas Pipeline Company, L.L.C.
+(TGP), a Kinder Morgan, Inc. company, submitted an application to the Federal Energy Regulatory Commission (FERC) on June 30, 2025 seeking a certificate of public convenience and necessity to construct, install, operate, and maintain pipeline, compression, and associated facilities for TGP's proposed Mississippi Crossing Project (Docket No. CP25-514-000).

-Preliminary survey work is underway on TGP’s Mississippi Crossing (MSX) project.
-The approximately $1.7 billion project is designed to transport up to 2.1 Bcf/d of natural gas to Southeast markets through the construction of nearly 206 miles of 42-inch and 36-inch pipeline and three new compressor stations.
+The approximately $1.7 billion project is designed to transport up to 2.1 Bcf/d of natural gas to Southeast markets through the construction of nearly 208 miles of 42-inch and 36-inch pipeline and laterals, and three new compressor stations.
 MSX will originate near Greenville, Mississippi, and connect to the existing TGP system and multiple third-party pipelines to provide critical access to natural gas sourced from multiple supply basins for delivery to Southern Natural Gas (SNG) and Transco near Butler, Alabama.
-Assuming the timely receipt of all required permits and approvals, the project is expected to be placed in service in November 2028.
+Assuming the timely receipt of all required permits and approvals, the project is expected to be placed in service as early as the second quarter of 2028.

 Resources

-Preliminary survey work is underway on TGP’s Mississippi Crossing (MSX) project.
-The approximately $1.7 billion project is designed to transport up to 2.1 Bcf/d of natural gas to Southeast markets through the construction of nearly 206 miles of 42-inch and 36-inch pipeline and three new compressor stations.
+The approximately $1.7 billion project is designed to transport up to 2.1 Bcf/d of natural gas to Southeast markets through the construction of nearly 208 miles of 42-inch and 36-inch pipeline and laterals, and three new compressor stations.
 MSX will originate near Greenville, Mississippi, and connect to the existing TGP system and multiple third-party pipelines to provide critical access to natural gas sourced from multiple supply basins for delivery to Southern Natural Gas (SNG) and Transco near Butler, Alabama.
-Assuming the timely receipt of all required permits and approvals, the project is expected to be placed in service in November 2028.
+Assuming the timely receipt of all required permits and approvals, the project is expected to be placed in service as early as the second quarter of 2028.